rahilmodi97/Custom-Matrix-Library/Readme.md

 I have written the code in the best modular way possible so that it is required to be compiled just once and you can choose from various arguments.

-To run custom test cases it will require the modi-rahil.cpp to be modified.
+To run custom test cases it will require the main.cpp to be modified.

 The multithreaded option is only useful when the matrix size is very large, for small matrices it is not useful as there is large overhead which makes using single threaded a better choice.